swar8080/useChangeAwareEffect/README.md

 - `did: object` An object summarizing which dependencies changed since the previous execution of `changeAwareCallback`.
 The object contains the same keys as `dependencyObject`, and each value has properties:
    - `change: boolean` true when the dependency with the given key changed since the last execution (ex: `did.foo.change`).
 Always true after the initial render.
-   - `notChange: boolean` true when the dependency with the given did not change since the last execution (ex: `did.bar.notChange`).
+   - `notChange: boolean` true when the dependency with the given key did not change since the last execution (ex: `did.bar.notChange`).
 Always false after the initial render.

 - `previous: object` The `dependencyObject` passed to `useChangeAwareEffect` that triggered the previous exection of `changeAwareCallback`.
 During the initial render, the previous value for each dependency is `undefined`.